awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

-# Processing a Kinesis Stream with Database Resources in a VPC
+# Processing a Kinesis stream with database resources in a VPC

 This sample application processes records from an Amazon Kinesis stream to create and update lists.
 It uses a private VPC to connect to an Amazon Relational Database Service (Amazon RDS) database.
 It uses a VPC endpoint to connect to Amazon DynamoDB.
 The application also uses AWS Secrets Manager, AWS X-Ray, and AWS CodeDeploy.